History of rugby league: Birth of the World Cup

-Super League
+Alongside the Rugby League World Cup, there is also the Women's Rugby League World Cup, first held in 2000 and the Wheelchair Rugby League World Cup, first held in 2008, won by New Zealand and England respectively.

+Switch to Summer Rugby and World Cup Expansion

 While the Super League war was being fought in Australia, Rupert Murdoch approached the English clubs with a view to forming a Super League, primarily as a way to gain the upper hand during his battle with Kerry Packer for broadcasting rights for the sport in Australia.
 A large sum of money from News Corporation's UK subsidiary, BSkyB, helped fund the proposal.
 The new competition got under way in 1996.
 As part of the deal, rugby league switched from a winter to a summer season.
 The British, Australian and New Zealand seasons are now played concurrently from March to October, and major international tournaments are now largely played in November.
 The French, however, have continued to play a winter season.

 After the 1997 season in Australia the Super League war came to an end, with News International and the Australian Rugby League agreeing to merge their competitions to create the National Rugby League, which commenced in 1998.
 The first ever team from Victoria, the Melbourne Storm entered the competition.
 Several clubs were either forced to merge (e.g. St. George Dragons and Illawarra Steelers became St George Illawarra Dragons), or folded.
 The omission of South Sydney Rabbitohs, one of the founding members of the original NSWRL, led to mass protests.
 Although Souths did not participate in the NRL during 2000 and 2001, a Federal Court decision in July 2001 paved the way for them to return to the league in 2002.

 In 1995, rugby union went professional, and those who had long derided rugby league as merely a professional version of that game were soon predicting the demise of the sport.
 The Super League war, the financial problems of the 2000 Rugby League World Cup and the signing of several high-profile rugby league stars by the union game gave ammunition to this claim.